Home >> Tips From The Backyard >> The 12 Days of Composting

 Posted December 23, 2020

-The holiday season brings joy to many, but it also creates a lot of waste.
-We’ve compiled a list of 12 ways you can reduce waste and have a more sustainable holiday.
+The holiday season is a time of cheer, but it also can be a time of increased waste.
+To help you celebrate more sustainably, here’s a list of 12 ways to reduce waste and enjoy a greener holiday season.

 Day 1: Reuse, Recycle, or Compost Shipping and Gift Boxes